OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:16

-They discussed this with one another and said, “It is because we have no bread.”
+They talked among themselves and concluded, “It is because we have no bread.”

 ## Mark 8:17